ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Method

 \textbf{Semantic Fusion Agent ($A^{\text{fuse}}_{\text{sem}}$).} It implements a \textit{knowledge-grounded aggregation} that synthesizes semantic evidence across modality-agent outputs $\{(\hat{y}_1, r_1), \ldots, (\hat{y}_N, r_N)\}$ using the LLM's prior knowledge.
 It represents a semantic inductive bias that emphasizes cross-modal coherence, causal plausibility, and high-level domain knowledge when forming an aggregated hypothesis.

 \textbf{Statistical Fusion Agent ($A^{\text{fuse}}_{\text{stat}}$).} It implements a \textit{consensus-grounded aggregation} by anchoring its reasoning to a fixed majority-voted prediction $\hat{y}_{\text{vote}} = \arg\max_{c \in \mathcal{Y}} \sum_{i=1}^{N} \mathbf{1}[\hat{y}_i = c]$.
 Rather than generating a new prediction, it produces a rationale that justifies this statistical consensus, representing a complementary inductive bias that prioritizes robustness to individual agent errors and suppresses prior-driven knowledge bias.
+In our framework, majority voting is used as a simple representative form of agreement-based aggregation.

 \textbf{Hybrid Fusion Agent ($A^{\text{fuse}}_{\text{hyb}}$).} We formalize hybrid fusion as an instance-wise arbitration between two complementary inductive biases: $(\hat{y}_{\text{sem}}, r_{\text{sem}}) = A^{\text{fuse}}_{\text{sem}}(\{(\hat{y}_i, r_i)\}_{i=1}^N)$ and $(\hat{y}_{\text{stat}}, r_{\text{stat}}) = A^{\text{fuse}}_{\text{stat}}(\{(\hat{y}_i, r_i)\}_{i=1}^N)$.
 The hybrid fusion agent $A^{\text{fuse}}_{\text{hyb}}$ performs instance-wise arbitration: $(\hat{y}, r) = A^{\text{fuse}}_{\text{hyb}}\big((\hat{y}_{\text{sem}}, r_{\text{sem}}), (\hat{y}_{\text{stat}}, r_{\text{stat}})\big)$ which selects between two complementary aggregation hypotheses grounded in (i) semantic reasoning and (ii) statistical consensus as a \textit{coordinator} role.